Ridiculously Easy Sourdough Pizza Crust

 This post may contain affiliate links.
 Read our disclosure policy here.

-Have you been wanting to make your own sourdough but aren’t sure how to start and what to do with it once you’ve made it!
-Here’s a simple guide to how to start your sourdough and how to make an easy sourdough pizza crust with it!!
+Have you been wanting to make your own sourdough but aren’t sure how to start or what to do with it once you’ve made it?
+Here’s a simple guide to how to start your sourdough and how to make an easy sourdough pizza crust with it!

 Easy Sourdough Pizza Crust

-I decided to try my hand at producing a sourdough stater that could take the place of typical yeast.
-I had also been wanting to try sourdough again, as grains have caused me digestive discomfort in the past, but I wondered how I would do with the “fermented” sourdough.
+I decided to try my hand at producing a sourdough starter that could take the place of typical yeast.
+I also wanted to try sourdough again, as grains have caused me digestive discomfort in the past, but I wondered how I would do with the “fermented” sourdough.

 Sourdough Starter